Your Experience of NHS Services

-NHS North Lincolnshire Clinical Commissioning Group welcome feedback, positive or negative, about your experience of local NHS services as this helps us to improve services for patients.
+We welcome all feedback, positive or negative, about your experience of local NHS services, as this helps us to improve services for patients.

 We need to know if you, your relative or someone you care for, has not received a good service.
 Please be assured that raising a concern or complaint will not affect your care or treatment in any way.

-If you’re pleased with one of the services commissioned by the Clinical Commissioning Group or wish to raise a concern, then please let us know by contacting us by phone, letter or email:
+If you are pleased with one of the services commissioned by the Clinical Commissioning Group or wish to raise a concern, then please let us know by contacting us.

 Patient Relations can provide confidential advice and support to help you resolve queries and concerns about your NHS care.
 Patient Relations can also provide general information about NHS services.

-Patient Relations are not able to help with social care complaints, though they can advise you on who to contact.
+Patient Relations are not able to help with social care complaints, although they can advise you who to contact.

-The first stage of the NHS complaints procedure is called ‘local resolution’.
-Local resolution aims to resolve complaints quickly and as close to the source of the complaint as possible.
 Your complaint should be made to the NHS organisation who provided the service.
 If your complaint is about your primary care practitioner (GP Practice, dentist, community pharmacy or optician) you may complain directly to the practice, or contact NHS England.
-Their details are provided in the “Patient Relations” section.
+Their details are provided below.